thedarkjester/PokemonApi/README.md

 ### If it were a production solution
 1. Local or distrbuted caching may be required for performance
-2. Circuit breakers and
+2. Circuit breakers would be applied for categorised feature switching off
-3.
+3. Monitoring and alerting
+4. Performance tests would be added
+5. Smoke tests to validate live production environment
+6. A potential framework for Authentication may have been implemented

 ## Installation Prerequisites
 The solution is written in C# using .NET Core 3.1 due to the Long Term Support (LTS) option.
 Once another LTS solution is available it will be upgraded.